JoeyKraemer/ap_booktopia/README.md

    - The UI will display a success message with the number of records imported and processing time

 4. **Performance Note**:
+   - **File Size Limitation**:
+     - CSV files cannot exceed 50MB in size
-   - **File Size Limitation**: For optimal frontend performance, limit CSV files to 500 lines or fewer
+     - For optimal frontend performance, limit CSV files to 500 lines or fewer
    - While the backend tree structures can handle larger datasets efficiently, the frontend is not optimized for very large datasets
    - You can test larger datasets using Postman and the backend API directly
    - With large datasets, frontend operations like initial loading and sorting will be noticeably slower, but the application will still function correctly